francijnk/MoLThesis/README.md

 ## Reproducing Experiments

-All scripts within the folder can be used to replicate the full experiments.
+All scripts within the scripts folder can be used to replicate the full experiments.
 Parameter txt-files can be created using the Jupyter notebook:

 ```